AlexWaygood/cpython/Doc/library/signal.rst

 * It makes little sense to catch synchronous errors like :const:`SIGFPE` or :const:`SIGSEGV` that are caused by an invalid operation in C code.
 Python will return from the signal handler to the C code, which is likely to raise the same signal again, causing Python to apparently hang.
-From Python 3.3 onwards, you can use the :mod:`faulthandler` module to report on synchronous errors.
+The :mod:`faulthandler` module can be used to report on synchronous errors.

 * A long-running calculation implemented purely in C (such as regular